Find Relief from Your Back Pain: 7 Things to Try

 3. Just breathe

 Try some meditative breathing to slow down, calm your mind, and in return, calm your body.
-Dr. Andrew Weil recommends this easy breathing technique:
+Here’s a recommended breathing technique:

 - Sit comfortably and put the tip of your tongue lightly behind your top teeth.
-Breathe out of your mouth and make a whoosh noise.
+Breathe out of your mouth and make a whooshing noise.

 - After you’ve let all the air out, close your mouth and breathe in through your nose while counting to four.